richiejp/runltp-ng-1/README.md

     # install LTP in Qemu using master branch
     runltp-ng --install=master --sut=qemu:image=folder/image.qcow2

+You can also run a single command.

+    runltp-ng --cmd=/mnt/testcases/kernel/systemcalls/bpf/bpf_prog02 \
+        --sut=qemu:image=folder/image.qcow2 --run-suite syscalls dio

+The option `--run-cmd` just specifies some text to pass to the shell.
+If used with `--run-suite` then it is executed before the tests.

 Please use `--help` to check all available options for the commands above.

 The following environment variables are supported and they can be used to